guptashraddha2016/Face-Recognition-Using-Haar-Cascade/README.md

  # Explaination
   Using OpenCV python library and haarcscade xml files detect the face and create a bounding box around the face.
+  Haar Cascade is a machine learning-based approach where a lot of positive and negative images are used to train the classifier.